lgmxiii/architecture-center/docs/reference-architectures/data/deploy-enterprise-bi-sqldw.md

 ### Build the Azure Analysis Services model

+In this step, you will create a tabular model that imports data from the data warehouse.
+Then you will deploy the model to Azure Analysis Services.

 1. From your Remote Desktop session, launch SQL Server Data Tools 2015.

 2. Select **File** > **New** > **Project**.